drewmwilson/drewwilson.github.io/README.md

 **[Diamondsoft](http://tidbits.com/article/7248)** - Principal Engineer - *January 1997 to October 1999*

-One of two engineers responsible for developing Font Reserve, a best-of-breed font management system.
+One of two engineers responsible for developing Font Reserve, a client-server font management system.
 Brought in for internationalization, I fixed a lot of crashing resource and memory bugs.
-After helping ship the first stable product, I designed and implemented automatic font activation and FontSense, a precursor to Apple's FontSync.
+After helping ship the first stable product, I designed and implemented a lot of key features, including automatic font activation and FontSense (a precursor to Apple's FontSync).
 All work in C++ using PowerPlant library and early C++ templates.

 **[Apple](https://apple.com)**